 “I ain’t the kind of person who likes group tours,” announced an old friend coming to visit me in Marrakesh.
-However, he really wanted to see the desert, we had zero time to search for a car rental or to plan the trip by ourself.
+However, he really wanted to see the desert, we had zero time to search for a car rental or to plan the trip by ourselves.
 Nor he wanted to spend 3 days driving through the twisting roads of Atlas Mountains.
-So, we took the three day group tour to the Sahara desert.
+So, we took the three-day group tour to the Sahara desert.

 I’ve been to the Sahara desert before, so I knew that Tizi n’Tichka road can invoke again my fear of heights.
 However, this time, I had no problems with this.
 A big part of the twisty mountain road was fixed, wider and workers were remodelling the whole way to Ouarzazate.
 Our driver was also careful not making crazy turns, stopping any time we needed to take extra pictures.

 The first stop was at a UNESCO World Heritage site listed Kasbah Ait Ben Haddou, dating to the 12th Century and one of the most iconic Morocco’s monuments.
 Many Hollywood and international films were shot in Ait Ben Haddou, such as Gladiator, Babel, The Mummy, Kingdom of Heaven, Prince of Persia or some episodes of Game of Thrones, Prison Break: Sequel, Homeland.
 It was my third time at Ait Ben Haddou and it’s still unbelievable how Moroccan ancestors used to live before.
 Even now there are many families staying in earthen clay buildings that are so sensitive to the rain and are literally melting with time.